Bytewerk/spn-docker/README.md

     docker-compose up -d website    # this initializes the database sleep 10
     docker-compose up               # runs the rest and shows log messages

+## Visiting the game
+The game can be reached at `localhost:80`.
+Don't use Port 8000, because static files (for example css, js) won't be served.